Most public liability insurance claims can be dealt with on a No Win No Fee basis.

 - You went to a fairground and were involved an accident on a fairground ride – then the owners or organisers of the fairground would probably be at fault.

-What to Do after a Public Place Accident
+What to Do If You're Injured in a Public Place Accident

-If you or your child has been injured in a public place accident, you should record the details of the accident and the injuries as soon as possible.
+If you or your child has been injured in a public place accident (such as at school, nursery or a playground), you should record the details of the accident and the injuries as soon as possible.
 Take photos especially of the area where the incident took place.
-If you tripped over a protruding paving stone or stumbled in a pot hole, take measurements of the height of the trip or the depth of the pot-hole.
+If you tripped over a protruding paving stone or stumbled in a pothole, take measurements of the height of the trip or the depth of the pothole.
 Make a note of what happened, the time, and if there were any witnesses to the accident, ask for their contact details.

 Also ask if the organisation responsible for the area has an Accident Book.
 This is something that all businesses should have including offices, hospitals, shopping centres, restaurants and tourist attractions.
 If so, be sure that the incident is recorded in the Accident Book.